sa-mm/getting-started-solution-template/README.md

 This section is to enable Murano to connect to an interact with the 3rd party cloud.
 If you intend to only support incoming callbacks, you can ignore this section.

-Once the below steps are ready, add a new configuration file ./services/<CloudServiceName>.yaml in this template.
+Once the below steps are ready, add a new configuration file to replace ./services/dummycloudservice.yaml .

 ##### Define the OpenApi Swagger

 First you need to define the 3rd party service API using the OpenApi swagger definition.
 You can follow the general documentation from https://github.com/exosite/open_api_integration.
-But also follow the guidelines from the example available on this project in ./<CloudServiceSwagger>.yaml .
+But also follow the guidelines from the example available on this project in ./DummyCloudService.yaml .

 For example this sample assumes the use of a `token` parameter for authentication to the 3rd party.